Atari Flashback

-The Atari Flashback series are a line of dedicated video game consoles designed, produced, published and marketed by AtGames under license from Atari SA.
-The Flashback consoles are "plug-and-play" versions of the Atari 2600 console.
-They contain built-in games rather than using the ROM cartridges utilized by the 2600.
-Most of the games are classics that were previously released for the 2600, although some Flashback consoles include previously unreleased prototype games as well.
+The Atari Flashback is a line of dedicated video game consoles produced since 2004, currently designed, produced, published and marketed by AtGames under license from Atari SA.
+The Flashback consoles are "plug-and-play" versions of the 1970s Atari 2600 console with built-in games rather than using ROM cartridges.
+The latest home console model, Atari Flashback 12 Gold, was released in 2023 and has 130 games.